mit-pkir/beyond-rubrics/modules/setting context/_posts/2000-01-02-TTT-Superpower-Hour.md

 ### Next Steps
 1. Pick a skill or mindset that you hope to develop through your makerspace or maker centered classroom.
 It may be one of the Maker Elements from the Beyond Rubrics Toolkit, something from your district’s graduate profile, or vision of your maker program.
 2. Facilitate Superpower Hour with your students.
-You can find additional inventor stories in the Beyond Rubrics tool kit or curate your own set of local or global STEAM superheros that your students will connect with.
+You can find additional inventor stories in the Beyond Rubrics tool kit or curate your own set of local or global STEAM superheroes that your students will connect with.
 3. When you next meet with this group, discuss how the activity went with your students.